mdklatt/serial-python/doc/tutorial.md

 ## Mixed-Type Data ##

-Mixed-type data fields must be defined as a `StringType` for stream input and output, but filters can be used to convert to/from multiple Python types based on the field value.
+Mixed-type data fields must be defined as a `StringField` for stream input and output, but filters can be used to convert to/from multiple Python types based on the field value.